 Recent winners of the IPTA include Anne Milano Appel (2015), Ann Goldstein (2016), Matthew Holden (2017), Elizabeth Harris (2018), Simon Carnell & Erica Segre (2019), and Frederika Randall (2020).

 To be eligible for the Italian Prose in Translation Award, works must be:

 - book-length translations into English of prose (fiction or literary non-fiction)

 - published in the previous calendar year

 Submissions will be judged according to the literary significance of the original and the success of the translation in recreating the literary artistry of the original.
 While the IPTA is primarily intended to recognize the translation of contemporary works, re-translations or first-time translations of important older works will also be seriously considered.

 Submissions are accepted beginning in January each year.
-The deadline for nominating books published in 2016 was April 7, 2017.
+Submissions opened January 19, 2021, and the deadline for nominating books published in 2020 is April 19, 2021.

 How to Submit:

 2. Send hard copies of the book(s) submitted to the judges requesting them.
-Publishers will receive the addresses to use as part of the online entry confirmation email.
+Upon completion of the submission, publishers will receive instructions for mailing print copies of submitted titles to those judges who request them.
+The postmark deadline for mailing hard copies is April 19, 2021.
 Please do not send hard copies of the book to ALTA directly.
 Books sent to ALTA will not be considered submitted for the award.